federicoambrosino/web-site/_pages/teaching/2019-spring-phys-402.md

 ## News

 * Feb.
+21: Pset 03 has been posted below.
+* Feb.
 13: Pset 02 has been posted below.
 * Jan.
 31: Pset 01 has been posted below.
 * Jan.
 23: To accomodate everyone's availability, we changed the